RamaneekGill/My-Mac-Apps/README.md

 ---

 ## Brew Cask
+- install by running `brew install cask`
+- install the below apps by running `brew cask install {APP NAME}`
+ - `{APP NAME}` is exactly like the apps below in this section

 ### caffeine
 - App that lives on the toolbar that can prevent your Mac from sleeping with a button click